devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step7.md

 ### Filter commands

-In many situations you might want to have only a certain number of lines form the file
+In many situations you might want to have only a certain number of lines from a file.